springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 - Cooperative SIR diseases (infection with one disease helps spread the other)

-The implementation requires the user to separate out two distinct ways that transitions occur.
-To help demonstrate, consider an "SEIR" epidemic, where individuals begin susceptible, but when they interact with infectious individuals they may enter an exposed state.
-They remain in that exposed state for some period of time before transitioning into the infectious state.
+The implementation requires the user to separate out two distinct ways that transitions occur, those that are intrinsic to an individual's current state and those that are induced a partner.
+To help demonstrate, consider an "SEIR" epidemic, where individuals begin susceptible, but when they interact with infectious partners they may enter an exposed state.
+They remain in that exposed state for some period of time before transitioning into the infectious state independently of the status of any partner.
-They remain infectious and eventually transition into the recovered state.
+They remain infectious and eventually transition into the recovered state, again independently of the status of any partner.
+Here the "E" to "I" and "I" to "R" transitions are intrinsic to the individual's state, while the "S" to "E" transition requires a partner.

 We can identify two broad types of transitions: